mhrimaz/AwesomeJavaFX/README.md

 ----

 ## Libraries, Tools and Projects
-- [JFoenix](http://www.jfoenix.com/) - JavaFX Material Design Library.
-JFoenix is an open source Java library, that implements Google Material Design using Java components.
+- [Advanced-Bindings for JavaFX (8)](https://github.com/lestard/advanced-bindings) - advanced-bindings is a collection of useful helpers and custom binding implementations like java.lang.Math or Switch-Case as JavaFX binding.
+- [assertj-javafx](https://github.com/lestard/assertj-javafx) - AssertJ assertions for JavaFX Properties and Bindings.
+- [AnchorFX](https://github.com/alexbodogit/AnchorFX) - Docking framework for JavaFX platform.
+- [BootstrapFX](https://github.com/aalmiray/bootstrapfx/) - BootstrapFX is a partial port of Twitter Bootstrap for JavaFX.
 - [CalendarFX](https://github.com/dlemmermann/CalendarFX) - CalendarFX is a calendar framework for JavaFX 8.
 It contains a set of professional custom controls, which can be used to implement a calendar UI for any kind of application.
+- [ControlsFX](http://fxexperience.com/controlsfx/) - ControlsFX is an open source project for JavaFX that aims to provide really high quality UI controls and other tools to complement the core JavaFX distribution.
+- [CssFX](https://github.com/McFoggy/cssfx) - Enhances developper productivity by providing JavaFX CSS reloading functionnality in a running application.
+Usable as standalone library or integrated in [Scenic View](#ScenicView).
+- [e(fx)clipse](http://www.efxclipse.org/) - JavaFX Tooling and Runtime for Eclipse and OSGi
+- [FlexBoxFX](https://github.com/UltraMixer/FlexBoxFX) - FlexBoxFX is a JavaFX implementation of CSS3 flexbox layout manager.
 - [FlexGanttFX](http://dlsc.com/products/flexganttfx/) - FlexGanttFX is the most advanced JavaFX-based Gantt charting framework currently available for Java.
+- [Flowless](https://github.com/TomasMikula/Flowless) - Efficient VirtualFlow for JavaFX.
+- [FontAwesomeFX](https://bitbucket.org/Jerady/fontawesomefx) - FontAwesome in JavaFX with FontAwesomeFX
+- [FXForm2](https://github.com/dooApp/FXForm2) - A library providing automatic JavaFX form generation.
+The generated form is highly configurable and skinnable using code, annotations and CSS styling.
+FXForm2 is compatible with the JSR 303 for bean validation.
+- [FXGraphics2D](https://github.com/jfree/fxgraphics2d) - A library that provides a Graphics2D API for drawing on the JavaFX Canvas so that existing Java2D code can be reused easily.
+This library was created to provide JavaFX support for JFreeChart.
+- [FXyz](https://github.com/Birdasaur/FXyz) - F(X)yz is a new JavaFX 3D library that provides additional primitives, composite objects, controls and data visualizations that the base JavaFX 8 3D packages do not have.
+- [GestureFX](https://github.com/tom91136/GestureFX) - A lightweight pinch-to-zoom pane for JavaFX
+- [Gluon Maps](http://gluonhq.com/labs/maps/) - Gluon Maps is built with high performance in mind, but that doesn’t mean functionality is missing.
+Gluon Maps offers layer overlays, multiple tilesets, and much more.
+- [Gluon Scene Builder](http://gluonhq.com/labs/scene-builder/) - Scene Builder works with the JavaFX ecosystem – official controls, community projects, and Gluon offerings including Gluon Mobile, Gluon Desktop, and Gluon CloudLink.
 - [GMapFX](http://rterp.github.io/GMapsFX/) - GMapsFX provides a wrapper to the Google Map's Javascript API, allowing you to use and interact with maps using a pure Java API.
+- [Grid](https://github.com/lestard/Grid) - A Component for grid based games like sudoku or chess.
+- [Ikonli](http://aalmiray.github.io/ikonli/) - Ikonli provides icon packs that can be used in Java applications.
+Currently Swing and JavaFX UI toolkits are supported.
+- [JavaFXPorts](http://gluonhq.com/labs/javafxports/) - JavaFXPorts is the open source project that brings Java and JavaFX to mobile and embedded hardware, including iPhone, iPad, Android devices, and the Raspberry Pi.
+- [JCSG](https://github.com/miho/JCSG) - Java implementation of BSP based CSG (Constructive Solid Geometry)
+- [JFoenix](http://www.jfoenix.com/) - JavaFX Material Design Library.
+JFoenix is an open source Java library, that implements Google Material Design using Java components.
+- [JFXScad](https://github.com/miho/JFXScad) - JavaFX 3D Printing IDE based on JCSG.
+- [JFXtras](http://jfxtras.org/) - A supporting library for JavaFX, containing helper classes, extended layouts, controls and other interesting widgets.
+- [JideFX](https://github.com/jidesoft/jidefx-oss)- JideFX Common Layer is a collection of various extensions and utilities for to JavaFX platform.
+The JideFX Common Layer is the equivalent to the JIDE Common Layer in the JIDE components for Swing.
+- [JSilhouette](https://github.com/aalmiray/jsilhouette) - JSilhouette provides additional shapes for Java applications.
+- [Lib-Tile](https://github.com/Naoghuman/lib-tile) - Lib-Tile is a multi Maven project written in JavaFX and NetBeans IDE 8.0.2 and provides the functionalities to use and handle easily Tiles in your JavaFX application.
+- [LiveDirsFX](https://github.com/TomasMikula/LiveDirsFX) - Directory tree model for JavaFX that watches the filesystem for changes.
 - [Medusa](https://github.com/HanSolo/Medusa) - A JavaFX library for Gauges.
 The main focus of this project is to provide Gauges that can be configured in multiple ways.
+- [NetBeansIDE-AfterburnerFX-Plugin](https://github.com/Naoghuman/NetBeansIDE-AfterburnerFX-Plugin) - The NetBeansIDE-AfterburnerFX-Plugin is a NetBeans IDE plugin which supports the file generation in convention with the library afterburner.fx in a JavaFX project.
+- [MigPane](http://miglayout.com) - MigLayout can produce flowing, grid based, absolute (with links), grouped and docking layouts.
-- [JFXtras](http://jfxtras.org/) - A supporting library for JavaFX, containing helper classes, extended layouts, controls and other interesting widgets.
+- [Orson Charts](https://github.com/jfree/orson-charts) - An interactive 3D chart library for JavaFX and Swing.
-- [Gluon Maps](http://gluonhq.com/labs/maps/) - Gluon Maps is built with high performance in mind, but that doesn’t mean functionality is missing.
-Gluon Maps offers layer overlays, multiple tilesets, and much more.
-- [JavaFXPorts](http://gluonhq.com/labs/javafxports/) - JavaFXPorts is the open source project that brings Java and JavaFX to mobile and embedded hardware, including iPhone, iPad, Android devices, and the Raspberry Pi.
-- [Gluon Scene Builder](http://gluonhq.com/labs/scene-builder/) - Scene Builder works with the JavaFX ecosystem – official controls, community projects, and Gluon offerings including Gluon Mobile, Gluon Desktop, and Gluon CloudLink.
-- [e(fx)clipse](http://www.efxclipse.org/) - JavaFX Tooling and Runtime for Eclipse and OSGi
-- [ControlsFX](http://fxexperience.com/controlsfx/) - ControlsFX is an open source project for JavaFX that aims to provide really high quality UI controls and other tools to complement the core JavaFX distribution.
-- <a name="ScenicView"></a>[Scenic View](http://fxexperience.com/scenic-view/) - Scenic View is a JavaFX application designed to make it simple to understand the current state of your application scenegraph, and to also easily manipulate properties of the scenegraph without having to keep editing your code.
+- [Scenic View](http://fxexperience.com/scenic-view/) - Scenic View is a JavaFX application designed to make it simple to understand the current state of your application scenegraph, and to also easily manipulate properties of the scenegraph without having to keep editing your code.
 This lets you find bugs, and get things pixel perfect without having to do the compile-check-compile dance.
 - [SmartCSVFX](https://github.com/frosch95/SmartCSV.fx) - A simple JavaFX application to load, save and edit a CSV file and provide a JSON configuration for columns to check the values in the columns.
-- [Lib-Tile](https://github.com/Naoghuman/lib-tile) - Lib-Tile is a multi Maven project written in JavaFX and NetBeans IDE 8.0.2 and provides the functionalities to use and handle easily Tiles in your JavaFX application.
+- [SynchronizeFX](https://github.com/lestard/SynchronizeFX) - Remote Data-Binding between different JVMs, both on a local machine and over the network.
 - [SyntheticaFX](http://www.jyloo.com/syntheticafx/) - SyntheticaFX provides themes and components mainly made for professional business applications on the desktop.
 The library is growing, new controls are under construction and will be added in future releases.
 The target platform of the final release is Java 9 or above.
+- [ReactorFX](https://github.com/shadskii/ReactorFX) - ReactorFX integrates Project Reactor and JavaFX by providing a simple API to create reactive Flux from JavaFX Controls, Dialogs, Observables, and Collections.
+- [ReactFX](https://github.com/TomasMikula/ReactFX) - Reactive event streams, observable values and more for JavaFX.
+- [redux-javafx-devtool](https://github.com/lestard/redux-javafx-devtool) - A developer-tool for ReduxFX.
+Visualizes the state and actions of the app.
+Enables time-traveling.
+- [RichTextFX](https://github.com/TomasMikula/RichTextFX) - Rich-text area for JavaFX.
 - [RxJavaFX: JavaFX bindings for RxJava](https://github.com/ReactiveX/RxJavaFX) - RxJavaFX is a simple API to convert JavaFX events into RxJava Observables and vice versa.
 It also has a scheduler to safely move emissions to the JavaFX Event Dispatch Thread.
-- [FontAwesomeFX](https://bitbucket.org/Jerady/fontawesomefx) - FontAwesome in JavaFX with FontAwesomeFX
-- [Ikonli](http://aalmiray.github.io/ikonli/) - Ikonli provides icon packs that can be used in Java applications.
-Currently Swing and JavaFX UI toolkits are supported.
-- [BootstrapFX](https://github.com/aalmiray/bootstrapfx/) - BootstrapFX is a partial port of Twitter Bootstrap for JavaFX.
 - [TestFX](https://github.com/TestFX/TestFX) - Simple and clean testing for JavaFX.
 - [TestFX-dsl](https://github.com/aalmiray/testfx-dsl/) - Java friendly DSL for defining TestFX tests.
-- [RichTextFX](https://github.com/TomasMikula/RichTextFX) - Rich-text area for JavaFX.
-- [Flowless](https://github.com/TomasMikula/Flowless) - Efficient VirtualFlow for JavaFX.
+- [TuioFX](http://tuiofx.org/) - Toolkit for developing multi-touch, multi-user interactive tabletops and surfaces.
 - [UndoFX](https://github.com/TomasMikula/UndoFX) - Undo manager for JavaFX.
 - [WellBehavedFX](https://github.com/TomasMikula/WellBehavedFX) - Composable event handlers and skin scaffolding for JavaFX controls.
-- [LiveDirsFX](https://github.com/TomasMikula/LiveDirsFX) - Directory tree model for JavaFX that watches the filesystem for changes.
-- [ReactFX](https://github.com/TomasMikula/ReactFX) - Reactive event streams, observable values and more for JavaFX.
-- [AnchorFX](https://github.com/alexbodogit/AnchorFX) - Docking framework for JavaFX platform.
-- [MigPane](http://miglayout.com) - MigLayout can produce flowing, grid based, absolute (with links), grouped and docking layouts.
 - [VWorkflows](https://github.com/miho/VWorkflows) - Interactive flow/graph visualization for building domain specific visual programming environments.
 Provides UI bindings for JavaFX.
-- [NetBeansIDE-AfterburnerFX-Plugin](https://github.com/Naoghuman/NetBeansIDE-AfterburnerFX-Plugin) - The NetBeansIDE-AfterburnerFX-Plugin is a NetBeans IDE plugin which supports the file generation in convention with the library afterburner.fx in a JavaFX project.
-- [FXyz](https://github.com/Birdasaur/FXyz) - F(X)yz is a new JavaFX 3D library that provides additional primitives, composite objects, controls and data visualizations that the base JavaFX 8 3D packages do not have.
-- [JSilhouette](https://github.com/aalmiray/jsilhouette) - JSilhouette provides additional shapes for Java applications.
-- [SynchronizeFX](https://github.com/lestard/SynchronizeFX) - Remote Data-Binding between different JVMs, both on a local machine and over the network.
-- [assertj-javafx](https://github.com/lestard/assertj-javafx) - AssertJ assertions for JavaFX Properties and Bindings.
-- [Grid](https://github.com/lestard/Grid) - A Component for grid based games like sudoku or chess.
-- [TuioFX](http://tuiofx.org/) - Toolkit for developing multi-touch, multi-user interactive tabletops and surfaces.
-- [Advanced-Bindings for JavaFX (8)](https://github.com/lestard/advanced-bindings) - advanced-bindings is a collection of useful helpers and custom binding implementations like java.lang.Math or Switch-Case as JavaFX binding.
-- [FXGraphics2D](https://github.com/jfree/fxgraphics2d) - A library that provides a Graphics2D API for drawing on the JavaFX Canvas so that existing Java2D code can be reused easily.
-This library was created to provide JavaFX support for JFreeChart.
-- [Orson Charts](https://github.com/jfree/orson-charts) - An interactive 3D chart library for JavaFX and Swing.
-- [JCSG](https://github.com/miho/JCSG) - Java implementation of BSP based CSG (Constructive Solid Geometry)
-- [JFXScad](https://github.com/miho/JFXScad) - JavaFX 3D Printing IDE based on JCSG.
 - [TilesFX](https://github.com/HanSolo/tilesfx) - A JavaFX library containing tiles for Dashboards.
-- [JideFX](https://github.com/jidesoft/jidefx-oss)- JideFX Common Layer is a collection of various extensions and utilities for to JavaFX platform.
-The JideFX Common Layer is the equivalent to the JIDE Common Layer in the JIDE components for Swing.
 - [Undecorator](https://github.com/in-sideFX/Undecorator) - Decorate undecorated JavaFX stages with custom skin.
 This helper brings a nustom look to your JavaFX stages.
-- [FlexBoxFX](https://github.com/UltraMixer/FlexBoxFX) - FlexBoxFX is a JavaFX implementation of CSS3 flexbox layout manager.
-- [CssFX](https://github.com/McFoggy/cssfx) - Enhances developper productivity by providing JavaFX CSS reloading functionnality in a running application.
-Usable as standalone library or integrated in [Scenic View](#ScenicView).
-- [GestureFX](https://github.com/tom91136/GestureFX) - A lightweight pinch-to-zoom pane for JavaFX
-- [redux-javafx-devtool](https://github.com/lestard/redux-javafx-devtool) - A developer-tool for ReduxFX.
-Visualizes the state and actions of the app.
-Enables time-traveling.
-- [FXForm2](https://github.com/dooApp/FXForm2) - A library providing automatic JavaFX form generation.
-The generated form is highly configurable and skinnable using code, annotations and CSS styling.
-FXForm2 is compatible with the JSR 303 for bean validation.
-- [ReactorFX](https://github.com/shadskii/ReactorFX) - ReactorFX integrates Project Reactor and JavaFX by providing a simple API to create reactive Flux from JavaFX Controls, Dialogs, Observables, and Collections.

 ## Frameworks
 - [afterburner.fx](http://afterburner.adam-bien.com/) - afterburner.fx is a minimalistic (3 classes) JavaFX MVP framework based on Convention over Configuration and Dependency Injection.